-At this point, we have a small number of standalone WordPress sites.
-We aim to move all standalone WordPress sites into the central multisite, as detailed in section 11.
+At this point, the University has a small number of standalone WordPress sites.
+The digital communications team aims to move all standalone WordPress sites into the central multisite, as detailed in section 11.
 In the meantime, for standalone instances of WordPress, site administrators have the option to test the new version on a staging instance before applying the update to the live site.
 The digital communications team will have oversight of all the standalone instances on WP Engine to ensure that administrators know how to perform the updates and to ensure that all sites are on the same version of WordPress.

 Plugins allow users to easily add extra functionality to WordPress sites.
 Plugins are provided by third party or in-house developers.
 If a new version of a plugin becomes available, the following process should be followed:

 - Test the updated plugin on a separate test instance of WordPress that is identical to the production instance.
 Once it has passed checks to ensure it does not compromise the functionality of the sites, a backup of the live site will be made before it is updated.
 CAB approval does not need to be sought for updates to plugins.

 - A record of plugins and their versions will be updated accordingly.

 If a third party plugin is no longer actively developed or supported, a decision must be made about whether to remove the plugin or replace it with an alternative.

 WordPress themes control the appearance of sites; they may also contain features that affect the functionality of a site.
 It is important that themes are kept up to date.
 If a theme needs to be updated, the following process should be followed: